digininja/DVWA/README.md

 Database Error #2054: The server requested authentication method unknown to the client.
 ```

 You have two options, the easiest is to uninstall MySQL and install MariaDB.
-The following is the offical guide from the MariaDB project:
+The following is the official guide from the MariaDB project:

 <https://mariadb.com/resources/blog/how-to-migrate-from-mysql-to-mariadb-on-linux-in-five-steps/>